avalde38/PROJECT_1_AlejandroValdez/README.md

 <h1>Me and Rodrick just vibing all good</h1>
 <p>Rodrick is so babygirl.</p>
-<p>My biggest concern as a kid was wondering if i wanted to be rodrick or be with him.</p>
+<br>My biggest concern as a kid was wondering if i wanted to be Rodrick or be with him.<br>
                                                            Fine, I'll do it myself.
                                            Rodrick rules is the best book and movie, all of his moments in the books is pure gold,